Chapter 20 (Legion): Plot

-A young girl named Jia-yi (Lauren Tsai) lives a sophisticated life, all while listening to Mandarin lessons on time travel in her headphones.
+A young girl named Jia-yi lives a sophisticated life, all while listening to Mandarin lessons on time travel in her headphones.
 Throughout the day, she finds symbols that refer to time travel and "beware the basket".
-While investigating the symbols, she catches a radio signal from Lenny (Aubrey Plaza), inviting "them" to join them.
-She also hears the voice of David (Dan Stevens) telling her to "follow the yellow bus".
+While investigating the symbols, she catches a radio signal from Lenny, inviting "them" to join them.
+She also hears the voice of David telling her to "follow the yellow bus".

 As she walks in the street, she finds a red double-decker bus with yellow lights inside.
 She follows the bus, which leads her to a door in an alley.
 Inside the door, after passing a maze of clothing, eventually passes through a secret passageway and enters a hippie community.
-Her guide, Salmon (Vanessa Dubasso), shows her the place, which turns out to be a cult that uses psychedelic drugs.
-One of the members, Squirrel (Wally Rudolph), tells Jia-yi that her name will now be referred to as Switch.
+Her guide, Salmon, shows her the place, which turns out to be a cult that uses psychedelic drugs.
+One of the members, Squirrel, tells Jia-yi that her name will now be "Switch".
 She is then led to a room where the leader will come to visit her.
 Unwilling to wait, she reveals her mutant powers by accelerating time.
 Lenny enters the room to invite her, although she wants to talk with David.

 Switch visits David, who has accepted his powers and is now more relaxed in nature.
 David was interested in finding a time traveler, planning to save his friends.
 Suddenly, Division 3 agents raid the compound, killing some of its members.
-Kerry (Amber Midthunder) arrives and chops off David's right arm, prompting David to evaporate her and some of the agents.
-Syd (Rachel Keller) arrives and kills David by shooting him in the chest.
+Kerry arrives and chops off David's right arm, prompting David to evaporate her and some of the agents.
+Syd arrives and kills David by shooting him in the chest.
 In her shock, Switch escapes through a doorway, reversing time by one hour.
-Despite Switch's pleas, David stubbornly stays in the cult and fends off some of the agents, only to be distracted by the presence of Farouk (Navid Negahban) and getting killed by Syd again.
+Despite Switch's pleas, David stubbornly stays in the cult and fends off some of the agents, only to be distracted by the presence of Farouk and getting killed by Syd again.

 Switch once again reverses time, now by two hours.
 However, she finds herself in the astral plane with Farouk, who is aware of her powers.
 He tells her about David's dangerous nature and offers her a chance to join them in catching him.
 Switch refuses and escapes through another doorway.
 Farouk then heads back to the Division 3 headquarters, which are now set in an aircraft.
-He informs Clark (Hamish Linklater) about David working with a time traveler, concluding that they must kill her too.
-During this, Cary (Bill Irwin) creates an android version of Ptonomy (Jeremie Harris), consisting of the mainframe.
+He informs Clark about David working with a time traveler, concluding that they must kill her too.
+During this, Cary creates an android version of Ptonomy, consisting of the mainframe.

 As Division 3 prepares for the raid, Farouk informs Syd.
 Farouk tries to persuade her to not participate in the raid, but she refuses.
 Division 3 arrives at the compound, ready for another operation.
 However, a blast from the compound ruins the mission.
 As the team stares, they find that the compound has been teleported.